owns/pymybase/README.md

-# README #
+# pymybase #

-This README would normally document whatever steps are necessary to get your application up and running.
+This is more an set of base classes helpful for doing things.
+These classes are used through several of my projects to simplify things.

 ### What is this repository for? ###